1st January 2022

 Data are weighted to a number of geo-demographic and voter-graphic variables.
 Data are weighted to match demographic population targets from reliable sources (ONS population estimates, National Readership Survey, Labour Force Survey, etc).
 These weights are applied simultaneously by rim-weighting.
 Data are weighted by age within gender, social class, household tenure work status, Government Office Region, and educational attainment.

-Voting intention for the Brexit Party and UKIP is taken only from the constituencies in which they are standing.
+During the official period of a General Election campaign data for the Reform UK and UKIP is taken only from the constituencies in which they are standing.

 With the exception of a ‘final’ poll published on the day of an election, any vote intention poll is a snapshot of opinion at that moment in time, not a prediction of a future event.
 Further, all polls are subject to a wide range of potential sources of error.